United States Grand Prix: 1970s

+James Hunt won in 1976 while Lauda finished third, pulling Hunt within three points of Lauda going into the season's final race in Japan.
+Hunt won again on a wet track in 1977, holding off Mario Andretti by two seconds.
+The 1978 race, won by Carlos Reutemann, took place two weeks after the death of Ronnie Peterson at Monza.
+Gilles Villeneuve won a wet race in 1979 after Alan Jones retired while in the lead.

-By this time, Watkins Glen had begun to deteriorate.
-Drivers began complaining about the bumpy track surface, and the teams and press were concerned over facilities, the lackluster level of security and rowdy fans.
-Race attendees began to go to the so-called "Bog", located inside the Boot, to set fire to objects and do other destructive things; cars and even a Greyhound bus in 1974 were burned there.
-Even though the Bog was made into a parking lot in 1975, things still did not improve sufficiently over the years.
-In 1978, the European motorsports governing body, FISA, demanded that the track owners make safety improvements to the track, which were made; and then the event was due to be cancelled for the 1980 season, but it was given a reprieve by FISA after promising to upgrade facilities over the winter.
-After initially being given an April 13 date on the calendar, the race was moved to October 5.
-Organizers were finally able to secure funding for circuit improvements in late August, and the track was resurfaced.
-But they still needed a $750,000 loan from the Formula One Constructors' Association (FOCA) to pay prize money and other expenses.
-Alan Jones won the 1980 race for Williams after he went off at the first corner on the first lap and charged through the field into second place from 17th, and he ended up taking the checkered flag after pole sitter Bruno Giacomelli retired with electrical problems near the Chute.
-Reutemann would make it a Williams 1–2, followed by Frenchman Didier Pironi in a Ligier.
-But this would prove to be the final United States Grand Prix at the Glen.
-It was initially included on the 1981 calendar, but cancelled after the debts could not be paid and government loans were denied.
+By this time, Watkins Glen had deteriorated.
+Drivers complained about the bumpy surface, and teams and press were concerned about facilities, insufficient security, and rowdy fans, who frequently committed acts of vandalism.
+Cars, and also a Greyhound bus in 1974, were burned.
+In 1978, FISA demanded the track owners make safety improvements to the track.
+The event was to be cancelled in 1980, but got a reprieve by FISA after promises to upgrade the facilities over the winter.
+Organizers needed a $750,000 loan from the Formula One Constructors' Association (FOCA) to pay prize money and other expenses.
+Alan Jones won the 1980 race for Williams in what proved to be the final United States Grand Prix at the Glen.
+It was provisionally included on the 1981 calendar, but cancelled after the debts were unpaid and government loans were denied.